-As of December 31, 2012, there were 7,238,915 vested and 1,441,218 unvested LP Units held by some of our Senior Managing Directors that may in the future be exchanged for shares of our Class A common stock.
+As of December 31, 2013, there were 5,581,725 vested and no unvested LP Units held by some of our Senior Managing Directors that may in the future be exchanged for shares of our Class A common stock.
 The exchanges may result in increases in the tax basis of the assets of Evercore LP that otherwise would not have been available.
 These increases in tax basis may reduce the amount of tax that we would otherwise be required to pay in the future, although the IRS may challenge all or part of that tax basis increase, and a court could sustain such a challenge.